th2-net/th2-codec-sailfish/README.md

     + Validates configured dictionaries during initialization

 + 3.3.2
-  + Allow the codec produce more than one message during decoding
+  + Allows the codec to produce more than one message during decoding

 + 3.3.1
   + Updated core version.
 Introduce the embedded pipeline for Netty